bheimbu/evolutionary_ecology/docs/source/second_week.rst

 However, you start this week with assembling, checking, and exporting your raw sequences (sequenced PCR products from last week) to obtain good or even high quality consensus sequences.
 We start with your DNA sequences so that you will get familiar with…

-- Sanger DNA sequencing
+1. Sanger DNA sequencing.
-- sequence evaluation (or 'What's the difference between a bad and good DNA sequence?')
+2. Sequence evaluation (or 'What's the difference between a bad and good DNA sequence?').
-- ambiguous (wobble) DNA positions and where do they come from
+3. Ambiguous (wobble) DNA positions and where do they come from.
-- DNA sequences from public data repositories
+4. DNA sequences from public data repositories.

-After you processed your own sequences, you can start with the :ref:`Tutorials`.

 .. note::
   **At the end of the week, you will know…**